 The Commission adopted six resolutions, of which one again covered the question of the advisability of the appointment of a special rapporteur on laws that discriminate against women.
 This Committee had provided its views on this question, which are reflected in the Secretary-General's report that was before the Commission.
 The Commission did not take action on the establishment of such a mandate and instead, has invited the Secretary-General to bring to your attention and other relevant treaty bodies his report on the "Advisability of the appointment of a special rapporteur on laws that discriminate against women," in document E/CN.6/2006/8 - with a view to eliciting views on ways and means that could best complement the work of the existing mechanisms and enhance the Commission's capacity with respect to discriminatory laws.
 The Commission agreed to consider this question further at its fifty-first session.
-The Committee is invited to provide its views in accordance with the request of the Commission.
+The Commission.